ByteBrewer101/auth_frontend_template/README.md

-# My Vite React TypeScript Project
+# frontend of the auth template

-Welcome to my Vite React TypeScript project!
 This project is built using Vite, a modern frontend build tool that provides a fast and optimized development experience.
 With React and TypeScript, this project aims to deliver a robust and scalable web application.

 ## Features